WilberTian/SysMonitor/README.md

 # SysMonitor
 A simple tool to show the system info (CPU, Memroy, Disk, and process)
 1. Server side will use psutil to get system info and Flask-RESTful to proivde rest APIs
-2. Browser side will poll data from server; use knocoutjs to bind the data; also for CPU and Memroy usage, use flot.js to create realtime diagram
+2. Browser side will poll data from server; use knockoutjs to handle data binding; also for CPU and Memroy usage, use flot.js to create realtime diagram

 ### Requirements

-install Python27
+- install Python27
-pip install Flask-RESTful
+- pip install Flask-RESTful
-pip install psutil
+- pip install psutil

 ### Run
 python app.py